Can-Sahin/AWSMobilePushNotification/README.md

 - Handles unavailable devices after a publish or optionally sets TimeToLive to clean-up later.

 - Optionally writes logs of sent notifications to DynamoDB for querying later.

 ## Overview
+**Check the [WIKI] page for API Reference and detailed explanations**

 Simplified visual summary
 ![Library Overview]